-With thanks to our colleagues Amber Jones (School of Arts & Social Sciences), Dr. Deborah Rafalin (School of Arts & Social Sciences), Nerida Booth (Student & Academic Services), and Richard Knott (Academic Learning Support) for their feedback on this article.
+With thanks to our colleagues Amber Jones (School of Arts & Social Sciences), Dr. Deborah Rafalin (School of Arts & Social Sciences), Nerida Booth (Student & Academic Services), and Richard Knott (Academic Skills) for their feedback on this article.

 Every year we assist a small but growing number of students with cases related to “contract cheating”, or the act of getting (or paying) others to complete your coursework.

 This year, with studies almost entirely online we think it’s important to provide some further information about the dangers of using these services.

 We have seen evidence that these services are targeting students due to the crisis and the introduction of online teaching and we want to help you to avoid this.
 Worryingly, in particular international students may be targeted by these organisations.

 A caveat: there are many ways students can get caught out by using unscrupulous ‘essay mills’ or other similar services, and this article isn’t exhaustive.

 If you need more advice and support please see “sources of support” at the end.